filterpaper/qmk_userspace/readme.md

 ```c
 #define CORNE_wrapper(...)
 LAYOUT_split_3x6_3(__VA_ARGS__)
 ```
-Finally create the keyboard's JSON file with macro names of each layer, together the layout wrapper name in the following format:
+Finally create the keyboard's JSON file using the macro names for each layer, and the layout wrapper name in the following format:
 ```c
 {
     "author": "",